JoeWoodworker

 G17: What else could I use for the reservoirs besides PVC?

-There are no easy and safe answers to this question.
-I have seen vacuum press reservoirs made from fire extinguishers, scuba tanks, air compressor tanks, ABS plastic, aluminum tanks, and many other materials.
+There is no easy and safe answer to this question.
+I have seen vacuum press reservoirs made from fire extinguishers, scuba tanks, air compressor tanks, and many other materials.
 Ultimately, the question is of safety.
 None of these are considered safe for vacuum unless the manufacturer specifically says so.

-The only material that is scientifically proven safe for vacuum is schedule 40 or 80 solid core PVC.
+The only affordable material that is scientifically proven to be safe for vacuum is schedule 40 or 80 solid core PVC.

 (Back to top)